 Students are not permitted to record classroom lectures or discussions without written authorization from the designated Americans with Disabilities Act (ADA)/Section 504 Coordinator.
 Violation of the policy may result in disciplinary action, which could include the suspension or dismissal of the student from the College.
-The designated ADA/Section 504 Coordinator may authorize recording of classroom lectures or discussions only, and to the extent reasonably necessary, to effect a reasonable accommodation to a student's documented disability.
+The designated ADA/ Section 504 Coordinator may authorize recording of classroom lectures or discussions only, and to the extent reasonably necessary, to effect a reasonable accommodation to a student's documented disability.
 Once a recording accommodation has been granted to a student, both the student and the ADA/504 Coordinator shall execute an Audio Recording Accommodation Agreement.
 For information regarding how to request a reasonable accommodation of a disability, please see the Disability Services Accommodations Policy for Students.

-For questions regarding disability discrimination and implementation of services offered at Berkeley College, please contact Sharon McLennon-Wier, Ph.D., CRC, LMHC, Director of Disability Services for New Jersey and New York campuses, at 914-694-1122 ext.
+For questions regarding implementation of disability services offered at Berkeley College, please contact Sharon McLennon-Wier, Ph.D., CRC, LMHC, Director of Disability Services for New Jersey and New York campuses, at 914-694-1122 ext.
 3169 or Sharon-McLennon@BerkeleyCollege.edu.

-Individual requests for accommodations may be referred to the ADA/Section 504 Coordinators: [NJ students] Sandra Coppola, Ph.D., 973-278-5400 ext.
-1320 or SEC@BerkeleyCollege.edu; [NY students] Diane Georges, LMHC, 212-986-4343ext.4216 or Diane-Georges@BerkeleyCollege.edu; [Online students] Katherine Wu, Ed.M., LMHC, LPC, 973-405-2111 ext.
-1394 or KNW@BerkeleyCollege.edu.
+Individual requests for accommodations may be referred to the ADA/Section 504 Coordinators: [NJ and Online students] Sandra Coppola, Ph.D., 973-278-5400 ext.
+1320 or SEC@BerkeleyCollege.edu; [NY students] Diane Georges, LMHC, 212-986-4343 ext.4216 or Diane-Georges@BerkeleyCollege.edu.
 In addition, each individual campus has a Disability Services representative via the Personal Counseling Office.
 These Personal Counselors work with the ADA/Section 504 Coordinators for the purpose of reasonably accommodating students with disabilities.
 A student seeking accommodations must schedule an appointment with either the above-stated ADA/504 Coordinators, or a campus Personal Counselor, in order to submit an Application for Disability Services and Accommodations and to confirm requested accommodations.
-Contact information for the College Personal Counselors can be found on the College Health and Wellness website (select "Contact Information" from the drop-down menu).
+Contact information for the College Personal Counselors can be found on the College Health and Wellness website.